Bull & Lion

 The Bull & Lion sculpture to the right was done for Ginos' wife, who loves archaeology.
 The original is from around 2000 B.C., and was one of two huge stone carvings that flanked a double staircase that led up to the center of the palace of Persepolis, Persia; or modern day Iran.

-Contemporary Alto rilievo-Gino DiAVonti © 2006 The picture above is a contemporary 4' x 6' Work was started in 2002', and as of February 2006', it is now completed and ready to mold and cast.
-The same ideal is also a painting he has done, and can be seen on his Paintings page.
+Contemporary Alto rilievo-Gino DiAVonti © 2006 The picture to the right is a contemporary 4' x 6' Work was started in 2002', and as of February 2006', it is now completed and ready to mold and cast.
+The same ideal is also a painting he has done, and can be seen in the Gallery.

 The name of the Work is Obsession II.
 A limited edition of 15, he plans on casting it in bone strength plaster that has been tinted ecru.